 The Best Caribbean Destinations for an Easy Beach Getaway

-For an unforgettably idyllic beach day, set your sights on Anse Mamin, a secret strip of black sand framed by the dramatic peak of Jade Mountain on the island’s western sunset coast.
-It’s nearby the ridiculously fancy (and photogenic) Jade Mountain Resort, so everyone assumes the beach is exclusive to the hotel.
-They’re wrong—it’s open to all, magically secluded, backed by shade trees and green cliffs.
-There’s a small burger joint on the beach that is part of the hotel, but it too is there for everybody.
+For an unforgettably idyllic beach day, set your sights on Anse Mamin, a strip of black sand framed by the dramatic peak of Jade Mountain on the island’s western sunset coast.
+It’s near the ridiculously fancy (and photogenic) Jade Mountain Resort, so everyone assumes the beach is exclusive to the hotel.
+They’re wrong: It’s open to all, magically secluded, and backed by shade trees and green cliffs.
+There’s a small burger joint on the beach that is part of the hotel, but it, too, can be enjoyed by anyone.
 The burgers are legendary, spoken about by locals in hushed, reverent tones. —Meagan Drillinger

 Punta Cana, Dominican Republic

-Punta Cana is objectively gorgeous, complete with soft white and yellow sand and pretty much any tropical experience you desire.
-Your vibe will vary based on which lodging, be it upscale and luxurious, laid back and cool, active and adventurous, or romantic and honeymoony.
-Yoga, snorkeling, ziplining, cooking classes, windsurfing, sea kayaking, golfing, great restaurants (check out local fave Bachata Rosa)—find it all, and then hop back home, easy as you like. —Katy Spratte Joyce
+One of the Caribbean’s most accessible and inexpensive destinations, Punta Cana is far from a hidden gem—but it’s popular for good reason.
+Just a 20-minute drive from a bustling airport, this is not a Caribbean destination that requires you to take a plane to a Cessna to a water plane to a ferry to a taxi to a moto before you find your particular corner of paradise: The entire area is objectively gorgeous, complete with soft white and golden sand—and pretty much any tropical experience you desire.
+Your vibe will vary based on lodging, be it upscale and luxurious, laid-back and cool, active and adventurous, or romantic and honeymoon-y.
+Yoga, snorkeling, zip-lining, cooking classes, windsurfing, sea kayaking, golfing, great restaurants (check out local fave Bachata Rosa)—find it all, and then hop back home, easy as you like. —Katy Spratte Joyce

-In 1937, a Caribbean Afro-indigenous Garifuna community escaped persecution in Honduras and became the first settlers in what is now known as Hopkins.
-The secluded fishing village two hours’ drive south of Belize City gained about 200 more people when a hurricane devastated northern Belize in 1941.
-Now, Hopkins is a laid-back fishing village of about 1,500, lightly touched by resorts and tourists.
+In 1937, the Caribbean Afro-Indigenous Garifuna community escaped persecution in Honduras and became the first settlers in what is now known as Hopkins, Belize.
+The secluded fishing village, about a two-hour drive south of Belize City, gained about 200 more people when a hurricane devastated northern Belize in 1941.
+Today, Hopkins is a laid-back fishing village of about 1,500, lightly touched by resorts and tourists.
 That means uncrowded beaches where a hammock is always waiting for you in the cradle of Garifuna culture in Belize.

-Lebeha Drumming Center teaches local percussion ways, then takes you out onto the beach for drumming and dance.
+The Lebeha Drumming Center teaches local percussion ways and then takes you out onto the beach for drumming and dance.
 Just a short drive away, experience some of the best of Belize, including the chance to rappel down a waterfall at Mayflower Bocawina National Park or walk among big cats at the world’s only jaguar preserve, Cockscomb Basin Wildlife Sanctuary.
-Though you’d be forgiven for skipping the adrenaline and settling into the rhythms of Hopkins' beaches for the long haul. —Jennifer Billock
+Though you’d be forgiven for skipping the adrenaline and settling into the rhythms of Hopkins's beaches for the long haul. —Jennifer Billock

 Champagne Reef, Dominica